Last Updated on March 20, 2021 by Julia Wilson

 Diagnosis can be made during the physical exam, and no diagnostic tests are necessary.
 The area will be clipped, which will reveal the characteristic lump with a circular air hole and the head of the larvae at, or near the surface.

+Although the cuterebra would leave on its own, removal is necessary to prevent anaphylaxis or recurrent infection from the parasite.
+As they grow, the spines burrow into the skin which is extremely painful.
 Do not try to remove the larvae at home as not only is removal extremely painful to the cat, but it is easy for the larvae to break apart during extraction which can cause a severe allergic reaction and secondary infection.

 - Your veterinarian will clip the fur, administer a local anesthetic and sterilise the area.